sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/prompt-tips/index.md

 hidden: false
 ---

-To extract from documents, describe your target data using Sensible's prompt-authoring environment, *the visual editor*. the visual editor is a large language model (LLM)-based subset of *SenseML*, Sensible's JSON-based document extraction query language.
-By combining the visual editor and SenseML, you can extract data from a range of document types, from highly structured business forms to unstructured research documents.

-See the following topics for tips on configuring extractions in the visual editor:
+See the following topics for tips on configuring LLM-based prompts in the visual editor:

 | Method                             | Example use case                                             | Notes                                                        |
 | ---------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |